ovflowd/faces-of-gnome/README.md

 | conferences   | The Conferences you participated                  | `['guadec-2018']`       | array:entries from `events.json`                        |
 | social        | Social Networks that you have                     | `{'twitter': 'handle'}` | collection:key from `social_networks.json`;value:string |

-And then just add a new entry and commit the changes with a **Merge Request**.
-And it will be approved if it's correct.
+Then just add a new entry and commit the changes with a **Merge Request**.
+It will be approved if it's correct.

 ## Add Custom Badges/Social Networks and Projects